lwyer/myWIKI/README.md

 # mywiki
-a personal wiki framework based on spring boot
+a personal wiki middleware based on spring boot